DauphineWeb/ProgrammationWeb2023/03-08 Django/README.md

 </html>
 ```

-(there’s roughly a 3/4 chance that this your output is different)
+(there’s roughly a 3/4 chance that your output is different)
 </details>

 ## 4.4 [Lorem ipsum](https://docs.djangoproject.com/en/4.1/ref/templates/builtins/#lorem)

-Create some generic lore-ipsum text.
+Create some generic lorem-ipsum text.
 No data is necessary from the
 `render()` function.

 ``` html